Sjava

-Sjava's debut album, Isina Muva (2016), introduced his experimental sound which fuses afrobeats, hip hop and contemporary R&B. His second studio album, Umqhele, was released in 2018 to a critical acclaim.
+Sjava's debut album, Isina Muva (2016), introduced his experimental sound which fuses African pop styles, hip hop and contemporary R&B. His second studio album, Umqhele, was released in 2018 to a critical acclaim.
 Umqhele, which continues with his fusion sound, grew his African-influenced image, and consolidated to other international regions (mainly in Africa).
 Before Umqhele, Sjava also released his debut EP, Umphako, in 2018.

+Following departure with his former label Sjava, PistolWhipPapi and Ruff co-founded 1020 Cartel, released his extended play Umsebenzi (2020), which was certified Gold in South Africa.

+His third studio album Isibuko (2023), debuted number one and certified Platinum by the Recording Industry of South Africa (RiSA).

 Life and career

 Jabulani Hadebe was born in Bergville, KwaZulu-Natal, the son of Thandi Nkabinde (his mother).
 He is of Hlubi ancestry.
 Sjava has two older siblings, Sibusiso (his brother) and Sindy (his sister).

 Sjava started writing music at an early age.
 While at the age of ten, Sjava was in charge of writing original lyrics on songs for his all-boy isicathamiya group Abafana baseMpumalanga, while in primary school.
 He then took composition of music a step further in high school, where he used to turn notes into songs, then teach them to his classmates.